FuturICT2/FIN4Contracts/README.md

 Make sure you have some Goerli Ether by using your MetaMask account address in the Goerli-faucet: `https://goerli-faucet.slock.it`

+Please be patient when some transactions might take a little longer.

 ## Inspiration

 *FINFOO* is a multidimensional and multilayered finance system, destined to develop into a self-organizing and nuanced incentive system to contribute to healthier and more vibrant social and ecological spaces worldwide.
 More info in our video.